lucwilliams/Hot-Chip/README.md

     - Abstract registers and program memory (incl. stack and font data) ✔
     - Decode binary ROM files and execute instructions ✔
     - Implement simple instructions to set/read registers and draw to display ✔
+    - Emulated timers and sound ✔
+    - Initial draft implementatin of full instruction set ✔
-    - Long term: Timers, input, sound and all remaining instructions.
+    - TODO: Debug and test all instructions for correct behaviour

 The end goal for the program is a fully functional cross-platform CHIP-8 interpreter that can be compiled to Windows, Linux and macOS.